 This is actually the key difference between a data hub and a marketing stack, and is why we expect the usage of hubs to grow over time.
 RedPoint Convergent Marketing Platform™ was built with the idea of enabling cross-channel orchestration; the solution is meant to serve as a central point for customer data and allow visibility and interactivity with all online and offline channels to drive better results over the long term.
 Notice that we are enabling, not “owning” the stack.

 Data hubs like RedPoint’s are overall more flexible than stacks, largely because they don’t try to force the inclusion of multiple solutions under one umbrella.
 We’re more interested in facilitating cross-channel insights and driving the next best action rather than owning the entire marketing stack.
-Data hubs like RedPoint’s work with point solutions through API back ends, enabling communication while also providing visibility and unification of the data.
+Data-driven marketing hubs like RedPoint’s work with point solutions through API back ends, enabling communication while also providing visibility and unification of the data.

-As you become more soaked with data in your day-to-day marketing life, this sort of cross-channel orchestration and personalization can drive powerful long-term results.
+As you become more soaked with data in your day-to-day marketing life, this sort of cross-channel orchestration and real-time personalization can drive powerful long-term results.
 Imagine being able to provide consistent, personal messages —via the same interface— across an email offer, web properties, display ads, and mobile apps, and then tracking all results as part of your decision-making process.
 In one database that you own.
 The companies that reach out and grab this future will succeed where others falter, so please don’t fall for the marketing stack hype.
 Choose the architecture that will remove friction from your life instead.